The Maze Runner: Plot

 A boy named Thomas wakes up in a metal elevator that brings him to a place called the Glade.
 He has no memory of how he got there or who he is aside from his name.
 He gradually discovers that the Glade is run by two boys: Alby, the leader, and Newt, his second-in-command, who maintain order by enforcing simple rules.
 The elevator box surfaces from under the ground once every week and brings supplies of food, tools, clothes, medicine, and sometimes weapons.
 Every month, a new boy with no memory of anything but his first name also appears in the box.

 The Glade is enclosed by concrete walls several hundred feet high.
 The walls have openings in them which slide shut every night.
 Outside the walls is the Maze, a labyrinth made of high concrete walls covered in ivy that change configuration every night.
 The Maze houses strange, lethal creatures of metal and flesh known as Grievers.
 The group of boys, who call themselves Gladers, try to stay alive as well as to solve the Maze by appointing "Runners" to run through it as fast as they can while tracking the movements of the walls and trying to find an exit.

 One day, after Thomas' arrival, a girl named Teresa, is delivered through the elevator into the Glade.
 She is the first girl to arrive at the Glade and is clutching a note that says, "She's the last one.
 Ever."
 She says Thomas' name at one point during a week-long coma.
 Later that day a boy named Ben, who was stung by a Griever and went through the "Changing", tries to kill Thomas.
-Alby saves Thomas and Ben is banished.
+Alby saves Thomas and Ben is banished into the maze.

 Minho, the Keeper of the Runners, goes into the Maze with Alby to see what they think might be the first dead Griever.
 Alby is stung by the creature and attacks Minho, who knocks Alby out.
 Minho carries Alby back to the Glade but by the time they arrive, the doors to the Glade are already closing.
 Thomas runs into the maze to help, becoming stranded with Minho and Alby.
 When they hear the sounds of Grievers approaching, Minho runs away, knowing they don't have a chance of survival, while Thomas uses the ivy on the maze walls to pull Alby up.
 Minho later comes back to help Thomas, and by morning they have killed four of the Grievers by leading them off a cliff.